 When your time is up, or you are finished riding, simply lock the bike back up on the rack and return the key to the library.
 Please make sure the bike is securely locked.
 A $50 fine will be assessed if a bike key is returned but the bike goes missing (because either it was not actually returned or it was not securely locked to the Bike Share rack).

-There are currently five single-speed bikes and three 8-speed bikes available.
+There are currently five single-speed bikes, three multi-speed bikes, and six multi-speed bikes with internal hub systems.
 Two of the single-speed bikes have metal side baskets on the rear - popular with those who are going shopping downtown.
-In general, however, because of the hills in town, most people riding off campus prefer one of the 8-speed bikes if available.
+In general, however, because of the hills in town, most people riding off campus prefer one of the multi-speed bikes if available.
 Bike # 6 has a rear rack that allows you to attach 1 or 2 pannier bags for carrying supplies.
 These bags can be checked out here.
 Also, Bikes 4 and 5 have rear baskets.

 Bikes can be checked out for up to 4 hours.
 Bikes cannot be renewed and checked out again in the same day.
 In addition to the $50 fine, if the bike is not returned on time the user will be charged a late fee of $1/hour up to a maximum of $10/day for three days.
 On the third day, the user will also be charged for the cost of the bike until the bike is returned.
-Replacement fees are $200 for Yellow Bikes and $600 for Blue Bikes.
+Replacement fees are $200 for single- speed bikes and $600 for multi-speed bikes.
 Helmets must be returned with the bike.
 If a helmet is not returned, the user will be notified for three days.
 On the third late day, the user will be charged for the cost of the helmet until the helmet is returned.
 The replacement fee is $25.

-All the bikes have quick release handles that allow you to adjust the seat to your height.
+The older bikes have quick release handles that allow you to adjust the seat to your height.
 Pull the quick release out, raise or lower the seat, and push the release back in.
+The newer multi-speed bikes require that you to take the bike over to the maintenance station next to the library loading dock to use a tool there to release the seat clasp, move the seat to an appropriate position, and then re-tighten the seat.
 Caution: The blue bikes have a limit to how far the seat can safely be raised.
 If you are raising it high, check the seat pole for the markings that indicate this.
 If the seat is loose, tighten it by pulling the release out, turning it clockwise, and fastening it again.

 If you encounter a bike with damage or some other problem, please ask for a work order form from the Circulation Desk.